Startups and the Importance of Agile Product Development

-Other reports, articles and blogs from startup founders, seem to agree that most of the major failure factors are strongly connected to product management.
+Other reports, articles, and blogs from startup founders, seem to agree that most of the major failure factors are strongly connected to product management.

 Product-related startup risks

 Product-related risks could refer to both the definition and the actual development/ implementation of Minimum Viable Product.
-A poorly-defined product, regardless how well-built, will probably fail to solve the problem and deliver value to its users.
-A poor implementation of a well-defined product, will also fail to create value to the user.
+A poorly-defined product, regardless of how well-built, will probably fail to solve the problem and deliver value to its users.
+A poor implementation of a well-defined product will also fail to create value to the user.

 Startups need both great product definition (the right focus, connection to the real problem, an MVP addressing the actual user needs and pain-points) and great product execution (agile engineering, right priorities, quality, great user experiences) to succeed.

 Based on my experience with startups — I would identify the following as the top product execution risks:

 The risk of over-engineering the product